davidshtian/emr-serverless-spark-delta-lake-2.0/README.md

 # Delta Lake 2.0 @ AWS EMR Serverless Spark Example
-This is a quick minimum viable example for Delta Lake 2.0 running on AWS EMR Serverless Spark, as the Delta Lake project announces the availability of 2.0 open source release.
+This is a quick minimum viable example for Delta Lake 2.0 running on AWS EMR Serverless Spark, as the Delta Lake project announces the availability of 2.0 open source release and adds fancy features like Z-Order.

+The example also shows cross data analytics capabilities on AWS by using Athena and Redshift.

 > Notes: Supposed you've already configured AWS EMR Serverless Application, please refer to [Getting started with Amazon EMR Serverless
 ](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html) for details.